danilo-montes-code/Minecraft-Waypoint-Converter/README.md

 # Minecraft Waypoint Converter
 Converts waypoints between various Minecraft waypoint mods.
 Given a mod to import from, and a mod to export to, waypoints from the former will be converted to the latter and added as new waypoints.
+Currently only works on Windows.